What Is The Full Form Of IMF?

 - The international monetary fund was originally formed as part of Bretton Woods’s system exchange accord in 1944.
 The economic depression brought about countries raising restrictions on trade in a bid to revive their struggling economies, which led to a devaluation of currenciesDevaluation Of CurrenciesCurrency devaluation is deliberately done in order to adjust the established exchange rates by the government and it is mostly done in the cases of fixed currencies.
 This mechanism is used by economies with a semi-fixed or fixed exchange rate, and it should not be confused with depreciation. and depression in global trade.

 - The crises in international monetary cooperation caused a requirement for oversight.
 This led to a conclave of 45 countries named as the Bretton Woods conference to propose a framework for international economic cooperation and how to reinstate Europe.

 - It was decided to form the IMF as a global economic body.
-Harry Dexter White an American envisioned IMF to function like a bank ensuring borrowing countries could repay their debts in a timely manner.
+Harry Dexter White, an American, envisioned the IMF function as a bank, ensuring borrowing countries could repay their debts in a timely manner.

-- It was formally formed on 27 December 1945 when the 29 member countries agreed to its articles of agreement.
+- It was formally formed on 27 December 1945 when the 29 member countries agreed to its agreement articles.

 - The end of 1946 saw the IMF grow to 39 members.1 March 1947 saw the IMF begin its financial operation, and 8 May saw France becoming the first country to borrow from the international monetary fund.